 Of course the rooms and suites are as comfortable as one can expect and recently refurbished in British khaki and peacock blue.
 The marble bathrooms have separate bath, shower, and water closet.
 If you do book a suite for your family, you can upgrade your child’s rollaway bed for $75 for the camping package that comes with a tent set up on a double sized mattress and includes a s’mores treat, stuffed animal, and lantern.

 For rooms on the Club Level, the Club Lounge is one of the largest in the brand, and has a separate family area for children to enjoy.
 Its food presentations are plentiful, and you can take your snacks and cocktails outside and enjoy penthouse balcony views of the property.
+In the distance, one can see the Disney parks’ fireworks.
 Those who spend on the Concierge level at Disney Resorts who fight over goldfish crackers and mass produced pastries should be sad.

 But even if you have toddlers, don’t fret.
 There are also daily craft activities for them to do with a parent at Ritz Kids.
 The pool area has a fenced-in, partially shaded playground and splash area where you can watch your toddlers easily while enjoying a shrimp salad and mojito from the pool restaurant, Bleu.
 It is a great way to spend a few hours with your toddler and squeeze in possibly three pages of a People magazine.
 The grounds are massive and beautiful to explore by stroller, and the extensive business corridor connecting the two hotels is ideal for crawlers to burn some calories.